ChristianSteger/HORAYZON/README.md

 python -m pip install horayzon
 ```

-Binary wheels are available for CPython 3.10-3.13 on Linux x86_64, Linux
+Binary wheels are available for CPython 3.10-3.14 on Linux x86_64, Linux
 aarch64, Mac OS X x86_64, and Mac OS X arm64.
 These wheels bundle the Embree
 and oneTBB runtime libraries, so users do not need to install Embree or TBB
 separately.
 The default install also includes the Python dependencies required
 to run the test suite.

-To install the additional Python packages used by the examples and optional
+To install the additional Python packages used by the examples, optional GSHHG
-workflows, run:
+coastline masking, and extended workflows, run:

 ```bash
 python -m pip install "horayzon[all]"